tmpfs/husk/README.md

 ### Example

-To view the output from all examples in [ebin](https://github.com/freeformsystems/husk/blob/master/ebin) (also includes in the readme build):
+To view the output from all examples in [ebin](https://github.com/freeformsystems/husk/blob/master/ebin) (also included in the readme build):

 ```
 sbin/ebin